gosukiwi/atom-agk/README.md

 # Features at a glance
 * Syntax highlighting
-* Autocomplete for functions, types, constants and globals
+* Autocomplete for functions, types, constants, globals and variables
 * Compile and run
 * Debugger using breakpoints and REPL
 * Open help when pressing F1 in a built-in function